woc-hack/tutorial/README.md

 ### PyMongo

 PyMongo is an import for Python that simplifies access to the database and elements inside of it.
 When accessing the server you must first provide which Mongo Client you wish to connect to.
 For our server, the host will be "mongodb://da1.eecs.utk.edu/".
-This will provide access to the data already saved and will allow for creation of new data if desired.
+This will allow access to the data already saved and will allow for creation of new data if desired.

 From there, accessing databases inside of the client becomes as simple as treating the desired database as an element inside the client.
 The same is true for accessing collections inside of a database.
 The below code illustrates this process.